Former Master Luthier of GibsonRen Ferguson" and

 GIBSON SJ-200 '94 #90074036 BIRD'S EYE MAPLE

-"This beautiful SJ-200 was crafted using bird's-eye maple and Sitka spruce, and is one of four guitars built specifically for the 1994 Winternam exhibition.
+"This beautiful SJ-200 is crafted using birdseye maple and Sitka spruce, and is one of four guitars made for the 1994 Winternum show."

-At the time, we decided to feature a cranberry red sparkle binding, and commissioned Van Feldner to apply multiple layers of the cherry sunburst finish until it was perfect.
-All inlays and decorations were crafted using only carefully selected gold-colored mother-of-pearl."
+This time, we decided to use cranberry red sparkle binding, and for the cherry sunburst finish on the body, we commissioned Van Feldner to apply multiple coats until it was perfect.
+For the inlays, we used only carefully selected gold-colored mother-of-pearl for all the decorations.

 Van Feldner

-The nitrocellulose lacquer, which forms the foundation of Gibson acoustic guitars, is finished using traditional techniques employed by generations of Gibson builders.
-In particular, his sunburst finish has earned high acclaim worldwide for its exceptional beauty and excellence.
+The nitrocellulose lacquer, the foundation of Gibson acoustic guitars, is finished using traditional techniques passed down through generations of Gibson builders.
+His sunburst finishes, in particular, have earned worldwide acclaim for their exceptional beauty and quality.

-The trial and error and uncompromising finish of this piece likely had a significant influence on his later career.
+The trial and error and uncompromising approach to finishing this work undoubtedly had a significant impact on his later career.

 Specifications